-In December 2020 it became public knowledge that popular network management software vendor, SolarWinds, had been breached by an entity likely to be a nation state threat actor.
+In December 2020, it became public knowledge that a popular network management software vendor, SolarWinds, had been breached by an entity likely to be a nation-state threat actor.
 But that is where the damage only begins.
-SolarWinds is (was?) a supplier to many organisations around the world including government and critical infrastructure in the US which the threat actor appears to have been mostly (but not only) interested in.
+SolarWinds is (was?) a supplier to many organizations around the world including government and critical infrastructure in the US which the threat actor appears to have been mostly (but not only) interested in.

 Check out the techniques relevant to the SolarWinds breach in this diagram from MITRE (and refer to the ATT&CK framework itself for more details on each):

 Inspired by this diagram from MITRE, I found time last weekend during a rainstorm and caffeine high to think about other standards like ISO 27001 and how relevant they are in mitigating these types of sophisticated attacks.
 Some tech folk will believe threat intelligence, hunting and patches are the only way.
 And whilst certainly useful, it is also necessary to think about how we can address root causes and break the cycle.

 So, I decided it would be a useful exercise to prepare something similar for ISO 27001.

 (Open the image link and zoom in for best results)

 Password management system (access control) - Despite SolarWinds offering solutions for managing passwords as well as best practice guidance, it definitely did not set "quality passwords" when it used "SolarWinds123" for remote access to its software update service.
 Lesson to learn -> Ensure quality passwords and make sure your vendors do similarly.

 Inventory of assets (asset management) - It is always helpful to know what software you depend on.
 Anyone who subscribes to vulnerability lists knows the challenge of determining relevance to your environment, so an inventory or register of your software assets is essential.
 Further to this, an inventory of your significant information and classifications will help guide priorities.